Henry Waterson

 agent for the records. -Waterson was a good choice because of his music

-publishing business and his network to
+publishing business and his network of

 other publishers – these would be needed to get access to titles the public wanted to hear at royalty prices